 With so many different handheld computing devices available on the market, it might be tricky to choose the best one for your needs.
 However, the RS60 from Sonim stands out from the rest due to its computing power, functionality, and durability.

 The Honeywell CT60 is extremely sleek.
-It logs in at just 0.75inches and is mall enough to fi into a pocket- but don’t worry, it still comes with a wide range of holster options.
+It logs in at just 0.75 inches and is mall enough to fit into a pocket- but don’t worry, it still comes with a wide range of holster options.

-The CT60 has up to 4GB of ROM, and 32GB of Flash Memory, and runs on 4G LTE, so it extremely fast and has great connectivity.
-It also has a built in 1D/2D scanner, with scanning applications up to 6ft away, making it ideal for warehouse and large businesses.
+The CT60 has up to 4GB of ROM, and 32GB of Flash Memory, and runs on 4G LTE, so it is extremely fast and has great connectivity.
+It also has a built-in 1D/2D scanner, with scanning applications up to 6ft away, making it ideal for warehouses and large businesses.

-In case you still need convincing, the CT60 has 118mm display that is sunlight-readable, and can be used with gloves-on, a stylus, wet fingers and in all working environments.
+In case you still need convincing, the CT60 has a 118mm display that is sunlight-readable and can be used with gloves on, a stylus, wet fingers, and in all working environments.